simplifi/geo_lookup_scripts/README.md

   -h, --help                     Show this message
 ```

-default output is to stdout, but can be specified via command line options
+Default output is to stdout, but can be specified via command line options.
+When fence builder encounters an address with more than one matching location, it chooses the most exact match available to output as the fence.
+The order of preference is `ROOFTOP, RANGE_INTERPOLATED, GEOMETRIC_CENTER, APPROXIMATE.`  If no locations are assigned, the address will be output to STDERR and no fence will be built for that address.

 ## Advanced